NeonfireStudio/godot-advanced-third-person-controller/README.md

 ## Known Issues

-- Footstep sound may not work in Multiplayer Mode
+- Footstep sound may not work in Multiplayer Mode.
-- Picking up object may not work in Multiplayer Mode
+- Picking up object may not work in Multiplayer Mode.
-- There is a small hole in the foot of Godot robo character
+- There is a small hole in the foot of Godot Robo character.
-...I will try to fix it in the future version.
+...I will try to fix it in future versions.

 ## Controls